Ireland - A Closer Look At Investment Opportunities Within Europe

 So, for the short-term, I don’t know.
 Nobody really knows.
 But longer term, definitely a benefit to Ireland.
 Just one comment from a portfolio point of view is that I have been moving any sort of UK exposure away from the portfolio for the last two years, and more towards European exposure so that I don’t feel particularly exposed for the portfolio.

-|While many Americans’ ancestors call Ireland home, few of today’s US investor portfolios have made Ireland a home for their global investing strategy.
+While many Americans’ ancestors call Ireland home, few of today’s US investor portfolios have made Ireland a home for their global investing strategy.
 In spite of this, financial advisors continue to encourage US investors to diversify with non-US equities, particularly Europe.
 Ireland is a very small percentage of the broader European equity products.
 So how would you see Irish equity’s best position in a US investor’s portfolio?
 Noel?

-|Yeah.
+Yeah.
 It’s been a very interesting year, in 2017.
 I’d say at this point in time, I’d say there’s a push and a pull going on for Europe versus the US generally.
 And I think the push is really that when advisors look at the US, they find a market that’s pretty much priced for perfection.
 The economy itself is much later in its economic cycle.
 The US stock market is at record highs and earnings and return on equity and margins are also at record highs.
 And domestically, there is more uncertainty in politics than there has been for quite some time.
 So, that’s the sort of push case from the US.

 In terms of Europe, I think the pull generally has been a much stronger economic recovery, as we’ve already discussed.
 A political situation that is relatively stable, notwithstanding recent noise in areas like Catalonia and Spain, which we do believe will calm down and is already calming down.
 But Europe itself is much earlier in its economic recovery.
 And earnings in Europe as distinct from the US are far, far from their highs.
 And Ireland is no different.
 Ireland is bang in line with the rest of Europe from that perspective.